zulip/zulip/templates/corporate/security.md

 ## Configurable access control policies

-- Zulip supports private messages (to one or more individuals), private streams with any number of subscribers, as well as public streams available to all organization members.
+- Zulip supports direct messages (to one or more individuals), private streams with any number of subscribers, as well as public streams available to all organization members.
 We also support guest accounts, which only have access to a fixed set of streams, and announcement